-Should any fork stiffness be apparent after re-fixing the front wheel, loosen the nuts. securing the right side cap and after working the fork up and down violently, re-tighten.
+Should any fork stiffness be apparent after re-fixing the front wheel, loosen the nuts securing the right side cap and after working the fork up and down violently, re-tighten.
 This action will ensure that the wheel clamp occupies its natural position on the spindle end on which it is intentionally not positioned.

-TO REMOVE REAR WHEEL (Spring Frame Models)
+TO REMOVE QUICKLY DETACHABLE REAR WHEEL

 Place the machine on the centre stand.
-Loosen the bolt in rearmost position on each tubular member to which the detachable rear portion of the mudguard is fixed.
-Also slacken the two bolts securing the two portions of mudguard together.
-The rear portion can then be removed.
+Loosen the bolt in the rearmost position on each tubular member to which the detachable rear portion of the mudguard is secured.
+Also slacken off the two bolts securing the two portions of mudguard together.
+Disconnect the snap connectors of the rear lamp wire when the rear portion of mudguard is free to be taken away.